-Tiffany Olson, President, Nuclear & Precision Health Solutions
+Tiffany Olson, past President, Cardinal Health

-Tiffany Olson is the retired president of Cardinal Health Nuclear & Precision Health Solutions, which develops, manufactures, compounds, dispenses and delivers millions of patient doses via a network of nuclear pharmacies, clinical trial, and manufacturing sites.
+Tiffany Olson is the past president of Cardinal Health Nuclear & Precision Health Solutions, which develops, manufactures, compounds, dispenses, and delivers millions of patient doses via a network of nuclear pharmacies, clinical trial, and manufacturing sites.
 Prior to Cardinal Health, Tiffany was President of NaviMed, focused on personalizing medicine through innovative diagnostics.
 She also worked for Eli Lilly and Company, where she was tasked with leading the effort to formulate the strategy to create and commercialize diagnostics and companion diagnostics.
 Tiffany was with Roche Diagnostics for many years, where she held roles of increasing responsibility and attained the position of President and CEO of Roche Diagnostics Corporation.

 Tiffany was recognized as one of the “10 Best Women Leaders of 2020” by Industry Era.
 She was the first woman to receive the Life Science Alley Luminary Award, recognizing her “for exceptional reputation as a leader and vision to drive both innovation and value for personalized medicine.”
 She has written several articles on personalized medicine, molecular diagnostics, and business strategy.